 Better Survival Rates for Lung Cancer

 Studies have shown that the first treatment you receive for cancer is by far the most important.
-On average, lung cancer patients who begin their treatment at Seattle Cancer Care Alliance (SCCA) have better survival rates than those who started treatment elsewhere.
+On average, people with lung cancer who begin their treatment with Seattle Cancer Care Alliance (SCCA) have better survival rates than those who started treatment elsewhere.